 These seemingly small rays may be responsible for the warm atmosphere around the Sun, which is much warmer than its surface.
-This friendly environment is also called corona.
+This friendly environment is also called the corona.

-Daniel Miller, a scientist, working on the ‘Aisa’ project, says that the surface of the Sun is not so hot, and the temperature of its outer orbit is five and a half thousand degrees.
+Daniel Miller, a scientist working on the ‘Aisa’ project, says that the surface of the Sun is not so hot, and the temperature of its outer orbit is five and a half thousand degrees.
 The famous American physicist Eugene Parker thought that if there were too many small rays around the Sun, it would keep the corona extremely hot.

 David Burgmans is the Royal Observatory in Belgium heads the team working on the Extreme Ultraviolet Imager.
 The Extreme Ultraviolet Imager is a collection of special telescopes designed to take pictures of the corona’s structure around the Sun.

-David Bergmans says that whatever the role of these rays, but their size is minimal, that is why they have been hidden from the eyes of scientists for so long.
+David Bergmans says that whatever the role of these rays, but their size is minimal; that is why they have been hidden from the eyes of scientists for so long.
 The smallest of these rays is about two pixels.
-One pixel has a range of up to four hundred kilometres.
+One pixel has a range of up to four hundred kilometers.
 This is called a special resolution, which means that it will be the same size as many European countries.
 They may be smaller in format.